 Please be mindful that, in Ohio, it is never acceptable for a landlord to force a tenant to move out.
 An eviction lawsuit must be filed with the court, and then a sheriff is authorized to evict the tenant.
 Dagger Law attorneys can ensure that this process is handled efficiently, on your behalf, but depending on the circumstances these proceedings can take substantial time to finalize.
 Please be aware that evictions, even when everything goes well, can take 4-6 weeks before they are complete.

 A tenant is responsible for:

-- Keep the premises clean and in a sanitary condition
+- Keeping the premises clean and in a sanitary condition

 - Ensuring that no part of the property is not damaged, defaced, or destroyed, by themselves, or guests

-- Use all appliances, plumbing, and electrical fixtures properly
+- Using all appliances, plumbing, and electrical fixtures properly

 - Conducting themselves, and ensuring that guests also behave, “in a manner that will not disturb his neighbors’ peaceful enjoyment of the premises”